England | Scotland | Wales | Northern Ireland | Ireland

 There is further information about countries and vaccinations required on the links below

-It is important to make this initial contact with the appropriate information as early as possible - at least 6 weeks before you travel - as an appointment will be required with the practice nurse to actually receive the vaccinations.
-These vaccines have to be ordered as they are not a stock vaccine.
-Vaccines should normally be administered at least 2 weeks before you travel to allow the vaccines to work.
+It is important to make this initial contact with the appropriate information as early as possible - at least 6 weeks before you travel - Vaccines may have to be ordered as they are not a stock vaccine.
+Vaccines should normally be administered at least 2 weeks before you travel to allow the vaccines to work effectively.

 Travel Health Questionnaire